-Now, remember the LA2A has a 10ms attack and 60ms is release, you have more control over those values with this emulation.
+Now, remember the LA-2A has a 10ms attack and 60ms release, you have more control over those values with this emulation.

 Visit ADHD to Download their Leveling Tool

-If you’re looking for a good versatile compressor (in general).
-Check out the IK Multimedia Comprexxor.
+If you need a good versatile compressor and don’t mind spending a few dollars, check out the IK Multimedia Comprexxor.